Travelbound logo

 Breakfast Guided walking tour of Midtown – Rockefeller Centre, Times Square, Grand Central Station, UN Building Broadway show - evening meal own arrangements

 Breakfast 9/11 Memorial Ferry ride to the Statue of Liberty and Ellis Island.
-Brooklyn Bridge, SoHo, Chinatown and little Italy, then Macy’s for shopping Visit the Empire State Building - evening meal own arrangements
+Brooklyn Bridge, SoHo, Chinatown and Little Italy Visit the Empire State Building - evening meal own arrangements

 Breakfast Depart by coach to Washington DC, stopping at Philadelphia to see the Freedom Bell and Liberty Hall Short orientation walk on the Mall before evening meal Union Station - evening meal own arrangements